teddybull/wheretovote/README.md

-# Create T3 App
+# wheretovote.xyz

-This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.
+quicklinks for DAO governance

+### want to add a dao?

+update the file `src/data/daos.ts` and open a pr